allure-examples/allure-rspec-example/README.md

 # Allure RSpec Example
 This example demonstrates how to use Allure [RSpec](http://rspec.info/) adaptor.
+It also shows the integration with the [parallel_tests gem](https://github.com/grosser/parallel_tests).

 ## Usage
 To launch this example you should install Ruby and the allure-rspec gem.